qwaneu/qwaneu.github.io/_drafts/development-feedback-loops.md

 The three feedback loops is a model and a model is a simplification.
-We think it provides a useful lens on the systemic effects in software product development and helps to find more effective (and efficient) interventions.
+We think it provides a useful lens on the systemic effects in software product development and helps to find more effective and efficient interventions.

-Looking through the frame of the 3 loops allows us to investigate: length of the feedback loops, delays, handovers of work, waiting for decision making, "rework" (work going through the loop again because it is not good enough; cf. failure demand)
+Looking through the frame of the 3 loops allows us to investigate:

+- length of the feedback loops,
+- delays,
+- handovers ,
+- waiting for decision making,
+- and "rework"

+A bit more on why we put "rework" in scare quotes.
+We love iteration.
+Iteration is often a necesary condition for iteration.
+What we don't like to see is work going through the loop again because it is not good enough.

 The three loops are about
 - decision making